 If you decided to relocate by yourself, figure a way to handle all the bulky pieces of furniture that have to be disassembled.
 Your electronics and other fragile items can also be packed by now.
 One of the great tips is to take pictures of the cables behind your devices before you unplug them so that you can plug them back in easily when you arrive in your new home.

 You can also start to clean as you pack more and more things.
-Do a deep cleaning of everything, vacuum and dust the place, wipe the floors, and scrub the bathroom.
+Do a deep move-out cleaning of everything, vacuum and dust the place, wipe the floors, and scrub the bathroom.
 This is an integral part of the to-do list for moving because you will avoid risking your security deposit or a cleaning fee.

 This is the timing in case you wanted to get auto transport as well.
 Usually, a good car shipping company needs a couple of days to pick up your vehicle, so calling them and booking two weeks in advance is perfect.
 Learn how to prepare the car for shipping, and don’t forget that you will need a new driver’s license in another state.